sstelfox/rack_session_manipulation/README.md

 [![Yard Docs](http://img.shields.io/badge/yard-docs-green.svg)](http://www.rubydoc.info/gems/rack_session_manipulation)

-RackSessionManipulation is rack middleware designed to expose internal session information to be read and modified from within tests.
+RackSessionManipulation is rack middleware designed to expose internal session information to be read and modified from within tests (primarily for use within Capybara).
 This is intended to assist in treating routes as modular units of work that can be tested in isolation without the dependency of the rest of your application.

 This is not intended to replace full set of 'behavior' tests, but can be used to speed up getting to a 'Given' state in place of helpers that previously